aurelius-in/book-ai-robotics-future/README.md

 **Publication:** IEEE Robotics and Automation Letters **Summary:** The research explores the application of swarm robotics for agricultural monitoring, focusing on the deployment of multiple robots for efficient and scalable data collection.

-###### This appendix provides a curated list of key research papers and publications that have significantly contributed to the field of robotics.
-These works cover various aspects of robotics, from autonomous navigation and human-robot interaction to ethical considerations and industry applications, offering valuable insights into the current state and future directions of robotics research and development.